 There are many gifts to be found at the core of discomfort, irritation, embarrassment, shame and pain, whether it be a physical, emotional or spiritual issue.

 A healer recently explained to me that whenever a part of the body is doing the ‘wrong’ thing, it’s important to lead the body into where it’s going (the ‘wrong’ way) so that it can come back to balance and a healthy alignment with greater ease and long-term healing.

 Dropping in instead of resisting.

 He gives an example of a young man who experienced intense jealousy at his new girlfriend.
 It was overwhelming him so much he sought help.
 Instead of giving him advice for avoiding jealousy altogether, Thomas unravelled the emotion with him, looking for the real reason and deeper healing.
 They soon discover that his client wanted the freedom to see other women, but couldn’t handle the idea of his girlfriend being the same way.
-After some journeying into his childhood, they soon discover why, and he finds that in fact, he does want freedom for his girlfriend too, he was just blocking that because it was taken from him when he was younger.
+After some journeying into his childhood, he learned that in fact, he does want freedom for his girlfriend too, he was just blocking that because it was taken from him when he was younger.